Some Special Features of a Rotating-Moving D$p$-Brane: Introduction

-The generalized BSFT action corresponding to this nonstationary rotating-moving D$p$-brane with background fields, enables us to gain a new understanding of this dynamical system properties.
-Through analyzing the action, among other specifications, an outstanding feature shows up: By eliminating the effect of the zero mode portion of the partition function, the rotation does not generate any DBI-type factor, therefore, in spite of the fact that we start from a rotating moving world sheet brane action, one would obtain the space time action without any contribution of the angular momentum and the moment of inertia!
-The reason behind this interesting point will be investigated both by means of the boundary state and partition function approaches.
-Furthermore, by some simplifications, the acquired action can be studied in two limits of small and large values of tachyonic field.
+The generalized BSFT action corresponding to this rotating-moving D$p$-brane with background fields, enables us to gain a new understanding of this dynamical system properties.
+Through analyzing the action, among other interesting specifications such as existence of a mixing structure between the tachyonic field and rotating-moving term which affects the dynamics of the action, by eliminating the effect of the zero mode portion of the partition function an outstanding feature shows up: the rotation does not generate any DBI-type factor, therefore, in spite of the fact that we start from a rotating moving world sheet brane action, we obtain the space time action without any contribution of the angular momentum and the moment of inertia.
+This point will be investigated both by means of the boundary state and partition function approaches.
+Furthermore, by some simplifications, the obtained action can be studied in two limits of small and large values of tachyonic field.
 The former limit could generate the right corrections of the effective action and the latter can construct the conventional tachyon effective action describing the dynamics of the tachyon field on a non-BPS Dp-brane of type IIA or IIB superstring theory.

 This article is organized as follows.
 In Sec.
 2, the world sheet action of a rotating-moving D$p$-brane with various background fields in bosonic and superstring theory will be constructed.
 In Sec.
 3, The boundary state of such a dynamical will be extracted.
 In Sec.
 4, The partition function and DBI-type action associated with a rotating-moving brane will be investigated.